wyattscarpenter/carpogram/README.md

 There are two answers to this question.
 If you just want running text in a book-like style, carpogram is in fact optimised for that.
 That's, in a way, what it was made for.

 If you want heirarchical text relations like sections and headings, and aren't happy with something like writing `1.1.1.1 My section`, then you are out of luck, and must use an actual markup language to do this.
 So too if you want funny (rich) text formatting like color (todo: could I include a mechanism for rubricated or colored text, possibly using the tag characters?), or hypertext features.
 You also cannot control stuff like justification, margins, etc, in carpogram. if you would like to do this, may I recommend the software open office writer? perhaps use gutenberg's movable type machine?

+## Text equivalence choices

+There are a number of ways you can consider carpogram texts "equivalent", based on your purposes.
+Here are some of the most important ones:

+• Full codepoint sequence comparison: all codepoint sequences that are distinct produce distinct texts.
+Note that this has some counterintuitive results, like how bold italic is now different from italic bold.
+  ◦ Techincally your application could also consider what happens if, somehow, you have non-carpogram-codepoints in the input stream, like if each codepoint is encoded in 16-bit records and a record with no corresponding carpogram codepoint is read in.
+You could choose to ignore or consider those.
+But that is beyond the scope of this document.
+• Full effect comparison: all codepoints are considered, as above, but the order of attribute specifications does not matter.
+A bold italic k is now considered equivalent to an italic bold k.
+Similarly, the order of diacritics that do not interfere (ie, both are applied to the base letter, not to each other) does not matter. **This is the recommended mode for most carpogram applications, like presentation and precise matching.**
+• As above, but ignoring variation selectors.
+• As above, but ignoring attribute modifiers EXCEPT capitalization, which is still respected.
+• As above, but ignoring attribute modifiers INCLUDING capitalization, which is now ignored. **This is the recommended mode for when the meaning of the text is important, such as in commanding a computer system, as most people consider eg case and attribute variants of a word to be "the same word"**
+• As above, but with diacritical marks also ignored.
+This is useful for allowing english users to search for foreign terms, etc.

+## Does carpogram accommodate the turkish dotless i? (ı)
+No. The turkish dotless i requires an additional character, ı, which is not found in carpogram.
+Even worse, it changes the meaning of what a capital i is from I to İ.
+The capitalizer in carpogram does not accommodate this; the capitalizer always maps i to I.
+So, how might turkish people write missives in carpogram?
+My recommended solution is that they use a normal i for what they would use the dotless i for; this will capitalize correctly to I. Then, for what they would use a dotted i for, they use i̇, an i with an extra combining dot (it is unlikely, as of 2025, that the preceding sequence of unicode characters has displayed correctly on your system); this will capitalize correctly to İ.
+When i is given a diacritic, it usually has its native dot (which is sometimes called a tittle) replaced with whatever the new diacritic is; obviously, this cannot be done in the case of the extra-dotted i — instead, the extra dot must be placed above the tittle.
+(The same goes for j, although I don't know of any call for an extra-dotted j).
+Care must also be taken to make this technically distinguishable (even if in practice nearly identical) from an i with a colon diacritic.
+Different spacing of the two should be sufficient.